SF

 Frequently Asked Questions

-Why don't Sinn Fein MPs take their seats at Westminster?
+Why don’t Sinn Féin MPs take their seats at Westminster?

-Is Sinn Fein the same party north and south of the border?
+Is Sinn Féin the same party north and south of the border?

 When could a border poll on Irish unity take place?